iWriteGigs

 C “You should start administering aspirin 1 week prior to the delivery.”

-D “You can take aspirin during the third trimester of the pregnancy.”
+D “You should stop taking aspirin during the first trimester of the pregnancy.”

 Question #22